-Dream Job: How to Manifest Yours in 5 Easy Steps
+How to Manifest Your Dream Job in 5 Easy Steps

-I vividly remember the misery I felt going into a soul-sucking, low-paying job several years ago.
-I was miserable beyond belief and completely sick and tired of feeling as if I was stuck in an endless rat race of an unfulfilling and mediocre job.
-Around this time in my life, other things began to fall apart as well.
+There are vivid memories of the misery I felt going into a dissatisfying and low-paying job many years ago.
+I was miserable and tired of feeling stuck in an unfulfilling job.

-My finances were also in shambles and I knew that it was time for me to take charge of my destiny and make the necessary changes to improve my future.
+My finances were also in shambles and I knew that it was time for me to take charge of my destiny and make changes to improve my future.

 Quick Note To My Readers: Some of these links are affiliate links, which means I may receive a commission if you purchase.
 However, none of the fees of these resources have been increased to compensate me.

-By reading The Secret, I learned that in order to manifest anything at all in life one must know and believe that Thoughts Are Things!
+By reading The Secret, I learned that in order to manifest anything in life one must know and believe that Thoughts Are Things!

 Actually, whether you believe it or not, it’s true.